trinerye/language_analytics_2024/assignment_1/readme.md

 The ``src`` directory contains one script:

-- **linguistic_analysis:** Uses the ``en_core_web_md`` pipeline from spaCy to extract linguistic features from the dataset and saves the results as a csv file in the ``out`` directory.
+- **linguistic_analysis.py:** Uses the ``en_core_web_md`` pipeline from spaCy to extract linguistic features from the dataset and saves the results as a csv file in the ``out`` directory.

 ### Data

+According to the USE manual, the dataset consists of "1,489 essays written by 440 Swedish university students" (Axelsson, 2003) over three semesters.
+Hence, each folder contains essays that vary in language and topics, reflecting the progression of the course.

-Download the [The Uppsala Student English Corpus (USE)]( https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457) from the Oxford Text Archive.
-You should download the USEcorpus.zip file, unzip it and place the ``USEcorpus`` folder in the in directory.
+Download the [The Uppsala Student English Corpus (USE)]( https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457) from the Oxford Text Archive, specifically the USEcorpus.zip file, unzip it and place the ``USEcorpus`` folder in the ``in`` directory.

 ### Model

-This project uses the English [en_core_web_md](https://spacy.io/models/en) pipeline from spaCy, optimized for CPUs, to tokenize the USE dataset and perform part-of-speech (POS) tagging and named entity recognition (NER) on it.
+This project uses the English [en_core_web_md](https://spacy.io/models/en) pipeline from spaCy to tokenize the USE dataset and perform part-of-speech (POS) tagging and named entity recognition (NER) on it.

 ##  File Structure